Skip to main content

 Where a member contributes a sum equal to or greater than 25% of the expected disguised salary, they will fail condition C and will not be within the scope of the Salaried Member Rules.

-What action should you be taking now?
+What action should you be taking?

-If you are an existing LLP and there have been changes to your partnership, number of partners, or capital contribution it is important to consider whether these changes could impact the Salaried Member Rules.
+If you are an existing LLP and there have been changes to your partnership, number of members, or capital contribution it is important to consider whether these changes could impact the Salaried Member Rules.

 How we can help